swiftlang/swift/docs/WindowsBuild.md

 cmake --build S:\b\1
 ```

+> **NOTE:** If you want to profile the Swift compiler, you may need to link it with debug information.
+You can enable this by specifying `-D LLVM_ENABLE_PDB=YES`.
+>
-> **NOTE:** Linking with debug information (`-D LLVM_ENABLE_PDB=YES`) is very memory intensive.
-When building with parallel jobs, it is possible to consume upwards of 32 GiB of RAM.
-You can append `-D LLVM_PARALLEL_LINK_JOBS=N -D DLLVM_PARALLEL_LINK_JOBS=N` to reduce the number of parallel link operations to `N` which should help reduce the memory pressure.
-You may need to set this to a low number (e.g. 1) if you see build failures due to memory exhaustion.
+> Linking with debug information is very memory-intensive and may drastically slow down the linking process.
+A single link job is possible to consume upwards of 10 GiB of RAM.
+You can append `-D LLVM_PARALLEL_LINK_JOBS=N` to reduce the number of parallel link operations to `N` which should help reduce the memory pressure.

 Test Swift: